BMS Logo (Bristol Myers Squibb Logo)

 Font and Colors

 The early version of the logo featured a formal serif typeface resembling Brighton SB Medium.
 Its thin lines conveyed a sense of classic elegance.
 Later, the brand adopted a more modern design with simple, clean lettering.
-Like Helsinki Light, the new typeface is characterized by even shapes and calm geometric contours that make it visually pleasing.
+Like Helsinki Light, the new typeface is characterized by clean, even shapes and calm geometric contours, making it visually pleasing.

 The purple tone of the emblem evokes associations with care, warmth, and support.
 As a result of the changes in typography and color, the brand gained an image that combines reliability, modernity, and attentiveness to patients.